 3 Ways to Add a Changing Room to Your Pontoon

 I'll be honest.
 My pontoon has a changing room and I have contemplated taking it out so the compartment can be used as additional storage.
-I prefer to wear a swimsuit onto the boat, so there is no need to change.
+I prefer to wear a swimsuit on the boat, so there's no need to change.

 Option #1: Use a collapsible pop-up changing room